chenxinli001/Vessel-Seg/README.md

 | Lebre et al. |97.0| 97.0|98.0|
 | Ours|97.9| 98.9|99.7|

-See more details in the paper
+Please see more details in the paper

+## Citation

+If you find this repository useful, please cite our paper: